 Still recording, releasing, and performing to this day, Boyz II Men released a brand new record, ‘Twenty’ (which arrived 20 years on from their debut ‘Cooleyhighharmony’) in 2011, and then their 11th, ‘Collide’, in September 2014.
 The boys returned with their latest record, 'Under the Streetlight', in October 2017, which they supported with shows in Australia and New Zealand in 2018 alongside TLC, or headline shows across North America, including one of their Las Vegas residencies.

-Back in the UK, Boyz II Men have lined up a headline slot at Livewire Festival this August, followed by headline shows at Eventim Apollo.
+Back in the UK, Boyz II Men are back in April 2019 with a handful of shows in Birmingham, Manchester and London.
 Catch them live by checking out the tour dates and concert ticket information below on Stereoboard.

 I saw Boyz II Men at Birmingham O2 on the 12th of May and it was the most amazing and emotional concert I've ever been to!
 I did cry quite a bit as they are just legends!
 They sang acapella which just raised the roof and of course everyone was singing along me and my friend did meet and greet which was mind blowing I hugged and kissed them all and of course got plenty of pics.
 No words could describe how fantastic my night was.